-(1) Merger termination fee and related merger costs primarily include the merger termination payment and legal, accounting, advisory and other professional fees associated with a terminated merger with Screenvision (refer to Note 8 to the audited Consolidated Financial Statements included elsewhere in this document).
+(1) Merger termination fee and related merger costs primarily include the merger termination payment and legal, accounting, advisory and other professional fees associated with a terminated merger with Screenvision (refer to Note 6 to the audited Financial Statements included elsewhere in this document.

-(2) Represents the total attendance within NCM LLC's advertising network, excluding screens and attendance associated with certain AMC Rave, AMC Carmike and Cinemark Rave theaters that are currently part of another cinema advertising network for all periods presented.
-Refer to Note 4 to the audited Consolidated Financial Statements included elsewhere in this document.
+(2) Represents the total attendance within our advertising network, excluding screens and attendance associated with certain AMC Rave, AMC Carmike and Cinemark Rave theaters that are currently part of another cinema advertising network for all periods presented.
+Refer to Note 3 to the audited Financial Statements included elsewhere in this document.